The following Charges are levied by external parties and may be beyond the Bank's control:

 Other Third Party Costs: There are other costs associated with the facility that may not be within the lender's purview and therefore have not been factored into this APR calculator.

-This site provides you with information on the APR and features a simple APR calculator, which loan applicants can use to estimate the total cost of a bank loan.
-In addition to providing you with an APR, banks are required by the Central Bank of Kenya to provide you with a Total Cost of Credit breakdown as well as a loan repayment schedule.
+This site provides you with information on the TCC and features a simple Cost of Credit calculator, which loan applicants can use to estimate the total cost of a bank loan.
+Banks are required by the Central Bank of Kenya to provide you with a Total Cost of Credit breakdown as well as a loan repayment schedule.

 There are various costs associated with a loan.
 These costs are in addition to the interest rate component, and range from bank fees and charges to third party costs, such as legal fees, insurance and government levies.